-Save the Date!
-ODNFest will be returning on September 30, 2025.
+The State Library of Ohio is pleased to announce ODNFest will be returning on September 30, 2025.
 ODNFest will be held in person at the State Library of Ohio in Columbus, Ohio.
-Registration will open in summer 2025.
-The State Library of Ohio is excited to announce the theme of this year’s ODNFest: Trauma Informed Care and Archiving.
+Registration is now open.

-Announcing the ODNFest 2025 Keynote Speakers
+Announcing the ODNFest 2025 Featured Speakers

 Looking at Vicarious Trauma and Trauma-Informed Care in Archives | Rachel Weiher and Erin McBrien